ACEMS-lab/CrossTraj-Dataset/README.md

 ## Citation

-If you use this dataset in your work, please cite the corresponding paper once it is officially published.
+If you use this dataset in your work, please cite the corresponding papers once it is officially published.

 ```bibtex
 @article{